Next Competition

 • When and where is the race bib pick-up?

-18:00 – 18:30 Course introduction live stream on the Hengill Ultra Facebook page
+18:00 – 18:30 Course presentation at ÚTILÍF sporting store.
+Also streamed live on Hengill Ultra Trail Facebook page.

 • What is ITRA?